ministryofjustice/security-guidance/docs/data-handling-and-information-sharing-guide.md

 -   Data at rest.

 For the purposes of this guide, the term 'sensitive' data or information refers to data or information which attracts a handling caveat of `SENSITIVE`.
 See the [Information Classification and Handling Policy](information-classification-and-handling-policy.md) for further details.

+### Demonstration of Compliance

+The [CESG Information Assurance Maturity Model \(IAMM\)](https://www.ncsc.gov.uk/guidance/information-assurance-maturity-model-and-assessment-framework-gpg-40) sets out the minimum maturity level Government departments should attain.
+Safeguarding data is captured as a basic requirement in Level 1 and the MoJ will need to demonstrate compliance against this requirement.

 ### Ownership of information